 Connect With Us

-Morton’s neuroma is a very uncomfortable condition to live with.
-If you think you have Morton’s neuroma, contact Raul Hidalgo DPM of South Texas Foot & Ankle Care.
-Our doctor will attend to all of your foot care needs and answer any of your related questions.
+If you need your feet checked, contact Raul Hidalgo DPM of South Texas Foot & Ankle Care.
+Our doctor will attend to all of your foot and ankle needs and provide you with quality treatment.

 Symptoms